Trump to attend delayed White House Correspondents’ Dinner after shooting

 Press freedom groups have also been critical of the dinner, warning that it would give Trump a podium to berate reporters.

-While Trump hold regular media events, his administration has also restricted government access to reporters, most recently by designating the Pentagon’s press office a classified space, effectively barring entry.
+While Trump holds regular media events, his administration has also restricted government access to reporters, most recently by designating the Pentagon’s press office a classified space, effectively barring entry.

 He has also threatened reporters with treason charges and repeatedly called the news media the “enemy of the people”.